4 Things You Must Do To Make A Successful Move Overseas—Part I

 All that said, I wholeheartedly recommend getting rid of as much as possible.
-I’ve seen far too many people spend money on shipping things that just ended up making no sense for one reason or another—including my own family and myself… on multiple occasions.
+I’ve seen too many people spend money on shipping things that ended up making no sense for one reason or another—including my own family and myself—in the new destination.

 One of the biggest reasons things don’t work in your new home is size.
 This is especially true in Europe.
-You bought things that fit the proportion of your current home—likely far, far bigger than any home you might own in Europe.
+You own things that fit the proportions of your current home—likely far, far bigger than any home you might own in Europe.
 They’ll just look crammed in if you try to bring them over.
-You need to think through every item, too.
-Your kitchen cabinets will be smaller, so you might not want to bring over your giant turkey platter either.
+You need to think through every item.
+Your kitchen cabinets will be smaller, so you might not want to bring your giant turkey platter with you, for example.

 Plus, keep style in mind.
-If you’re living in Florida with a tropical-themed rattan living room set, it’ll feel out of style anywhere but the tropics.
+If you’re living in Florida with a palm tree-themed rattan living room set, it’ll feel out of style anywhere but the tropics.

 What Should You Keep For Sure?

 Anything of sentimental value.
 And be honest with yourself, because if you get rid of some trinket that you thought you could live without but realize you miss, it’s a regret you won’t be able to shake.

 Also keep books or any other language-specific items.
 Those cost an arm and a leg in foreign countries.
 Likewise laptops and anything that uses a typing keyboard—those are language-specific.
 A Spanish, French, or Italian keyboard is practically useless to an English-speaker.